-Response: Thanks for the comment.
-Indeed, the original description is very thin and very similar to the one in the conference.
-This is mainly due to the page limit.
-We decide to follow the suggestion to add more details of prototype.
-Accordingly, we have made substantial efforts to enhance the previous prototype reported in the conference paper.
-The enhancement includes the following: (1) a feature (for guideline) is implemented to guides the user about the usage of this prototype; (2) a feature (for configuration) is implemented for setting DRT parameters, partitions, and test case generations; (3) a feature (for execution) is implemented to indicate information about the execution process of WSUT and download the testing results.
+Response: Thank you for the comment.
+We agree that the original description was very thin, and very similar to the conference paper’s version, which was mainly due to the page limitation.
+We have decided to follow the suggestion to add more details about the prototype, and have made substantial efforts to enhance the prototype reported in the conference paper.
+The enhancements include: (1) a guidance feature to guide usage of this prototype; (2) a configuration feature to set the DRT parameters, partitions, and test case generations; and (3) an execution feature to provide information about the WSUT execution process, and the testing results.

-Action: In revised version, we have updated the description of enhanced prototype in Section 3.3.
+Action: In the revised manuscript, we have updated the description of the enhanced prototype (Section 3.3).

 Intended details are as follows [这些界面设计太粗糙, 无法使用!!!]:

-Guideline.
+Guidance.
 This feature describes the steps the tester should follow when testing a web service.

 Configuration.
-This feature implements the interaction with testers in order to obtain or set the information related to web services testing, including the address of web service under test, DRT parameters and partitions, and test case generations.
-Detailed configuration steps are as follows:
+This feature interacts with the testers to obtain and set the information related to testing the web service, including: the address of the web service under test; the DRT parameters and partition details; and the test case generation.
+The detailed steps are as follows:

-Inputting and parsing URL: We integrate the feature of WSDL parsing previously provided by MT4WS (C-A. Sun et al. MT4WS: an automated metamorphic testing system for web services, IJHPCN 9(1/2): 104-115, 2016.).
-In this way, all parameters and their types of the WSUT’s WSDL are automatically obtained.
+Inputting and parsing the URL: We integrate the WSDL parsing functionality provided by MT4WS (C-A. Sun et al. MT4WS: an automated metamorphic testing system for web services, IJHPCN 9(1/2): 104-115, 2016).
+This enables all the (WSDL) parameters and their types to be automatically obtained.

-Parameters setting: The tester is responsible for selecting operations of the current WSUT to be tested, and partitioning each parameter into disjoint choices.
+Parameter setting: The tester is responsible for selecting which operations of the current WSUT are to be tested, and for partitioning each parameter into disjoint choices.

-Partition setting: The tester is responsible for specifying partitions though combining choices associated with each parameter.
+Partition setting: The tester is responsible for specifying the partitions by combining the choices associated with each parameter.

-Test case generation: The tester is responsible for specifying the mode of test case generation, namely, either randomly generating test cases based on the parameters, or uploading test cases generated using other techniques.
+Test case generation: The tester is responsible for specifying the mode of test case generation (either randomly generating test cases based on the parameters, or uploading test cases generated using other techniques).

 Execution.
-This feature demonstrates the summary of testing results, including the information of test cases executed (number, input, expected output, belonging partition), and testing result (i.e. pass or fail).
-If test cases are randomly generated, the tester has to check the testing result individually.
-Otherwise, when all tests have been completed, a test report is provided in a file that can be downloaded.
+This feature presents a summary of the testing results, including details of the test case execution (number, input, expected output, partition, and result (pass or fail).
+For randomly generated tests, the tester has to check each individual result.
+Otherwise, when all tests have been completed, a report is generated in a downloadable file.

 R2C4: The experimentation is conducted generating mutants of three web services.
 The authors remove equivalent mutants, and mutants that can be detected with less than 20 randomly generated test cases.
 This latter criterion is strongly influenced by luck: a mean of the number of test cases generated through multiple repetitions is more robust.

-Response: Thanks for the comment.
-In the previous version, the detailed selection process of mutants was not clearly described.
-Actually, for each mutant, we generated test suites with 50 random seeds and then calculated the average number of test cases that are required to kill this mutant.
-In other words, our treatment DID consider the multiple repetitions to avoid the randomness.
-This selection process was manifested in our test scripts available on https://github.com/phantomDai/evidenceDRT.
+Response: Thank you for this comment.
+The detailed mutant selection process was not clearly described in the original submission — we apologise for this.
+Actually, we obtained 50 different test suites using different random seeds, and then tested all mutants with all test suites, calculating the average number of test cases needed to kill (detect) a mutant.
+Those that could be detected too easily were removed.

+In other words, our experiments DID already consider multiple repetitions to address the randomness.
+This selection process can be seen in our test scripts, available here: https://github.com/phantomDai/evidenceDRT.

-Action: In the revised version, we have provided more details on the mutant selection for experiments in Section 4.2.
+Action: In the revised manuscript (Section 4.2), we have provided more details about the mutant selection process for the experiments.

 Intended changes are as follows:

-To guarantee the statistic reliability, we first obtained different test suites using 50 random seeds, and tested all mutants on all test suites, then calculated the average number of test cases needed to kill a mutant.
-Based on the average number, we deleted easily detected mutants.
+To ensure the statistical reliability, we obtained 50 different test suites using different random seeds, then testing all mutants with all test suites, calculating the average number of test cases needed to kill (detect) a mutant.
+Based on this, those mutants that could be detected too easily were removed.